C4ArtZ/Stargrid/.github/readme.md

 ---

 ## Features:
-- Replaces every new tab
+- Replaces Chrome's new tab
 - Clock with current date
 - Weather for one static location
 - 12 quick-links you can customize